AWS-native WordPress platform

 Integration layer

-WP Suite modules such as Gatey, AI-Kit, and Flow, plus the shared glue that connects WordPress to APIs, auth, and cloud-side workflows.
+WP Suite modules such as Gatey, Static Publisher, AI-Kit, and Flow, plus shared glue for APIs, auth, and cloud-side workflows.

 AWS layer